 Millions of Tiny Crucifixions

-Just as Jesus Christ was innocent yet crucified, so too is every single preborn child directly killed by abortion.
+Just as Jesus Christ was innocent yet crucified, so too every single preborn child directly killed by abortion is innocent, yet killed in extreme and painful ways.